 Significance: This study integrates research from multiple disciplines to understand SCD and leg ulceration in SCD.
 To our knowledge, this is the first program of research to explore how these factors modulate leg ulcer formation and healing among SCD patients.
 The project investigates four distinct areas of research to uncover why SCD patients develop leg ulcers and how to intervene to reduce severity and facilitate healing.

-Innovation: The INSIGHTS study serves as a model for transdisciplinary research.
-We have integrated the microbiome, clinical, and psychosocial methodologies to study the interactions that may influence formation and healing of leg ulcers and will guide our approach to investigate the etiology of leg ulceration, which is currently unknown.
+Innovation: The INSIGHTS study serves as a model for interdisciplinary research.
+We have integrated data, methodologies, and personnel expertise related to microbiome, clinical, environmental, and psychosocial factors to study interaction that influence formation and healing of leg ulcers.
+This team science model will guide our approach to investigate the etiology of leg ulceration, which is currently unknown.
 Our conceptual framework hypothesizes that microbes, clinical phenotype (e.g., blood pressure, Hemoglobin F, cytokines, stress levels), environmental factors (e.g., exposures at home and at work, diet), and psychosocial factors (e.g., stress, stigma, discrimination, depression) impair the immune system.
 (Figure 1)

 Figure 1.
 INSIGHTS Conceptual Model